 ELs face the double-barreled challenge of learning enough of a second language (English) to participate successfully in grade-level academic classes and gaining the disciplinary knowledge and skills they need to be prepared for college and careers enmeshed within that second language.
 The challenge is not insurmountable, however, as proven by the fact that many students who enter school as ELs attain English proficiency and learn academics, are reclassified as fluent, make good grades, and graduate high school with their postsecondary ambitions intact (Saunders and Marcelletti 2013; Kieffer and Thompson 2018).
 But neither is the challenge inconsequential: Despite years of schooling, substantial numbers of students who begin school with an EL designation aren't reclassified and too often don't complete high school.
-Their graduation rates are nearly 20 percentage points lower than the overall high school graduation rate (63 percent versus 82 percent)-lower than that for students living in poverty (75 percent) (National Center for Education Statistics 2019).
+Their graduation rate-67 percent in 2015-16-is nearly 20 percentage points lower than the overall high school graduation rate (84 percent in 2015-16) (U.S. Department of Education, n.d.).
 Even if they can complete high school, many don't develop adequate levels of linguistic and academic skills to secure their futures.
 These students score 36 points lower in reading than their non-EL counterparts in fourth grade and almost 44 points lower by eighth grade (Office of English Language Acquisition 2016).
-Many will leave school not being college and career ready and will struggle to fully participate in the economic and social opportunities otherwise available to them (National Academies of Sciences, Engineering, and Medicine 2017).
+Many will leave school not being college and career ready and will struggle to fully participate in the economic and social opportunities otherwise available

-Once ELs reach a moderate level of English language proficiency, they ought to have the same access as their native-English-speaking peers to rigorous mainstream disciplinary classes so they can simultaneously build their knowledge base and conceptual understanding (buttressed with supports) and nurture their budding English language competence."
+Once ELs reach a moderate level of English language proficiency, they ought to have the same access as their native-English-speaking peers to rigorous mainstream disciplinary classes so they can simultaneously build their knowledge base and conceptual understanding (buttressed with supports) and nurture their budding English language competence." to them (National Academies of Sciences, Engineering, and Medicine 2017).